Practice Lab 6 - Client scripting

 • Open Visual Studio Code.

-• Add the function below to the PermitFormFunctions.js file inside the ContosoPermit.Scripts.PermitForm function.
+• Add the function below to the PermitFormFunctions.js file inside the ContosoPermit.Scripts.PermitForm object.

 _handlePermitTypeSettings: function (executionContext) {